jeffakins/zillow_2017_project/README.md

 ### Prep
 - Top and Bottom 20% of outliers were removed.
-- Uneeded columns were removed
+- Unneeded columns were removed
 - The remaining data, aside from the target, was scaled using a min-max scaler

 ### Explore
-- Scatterplots with trend lines are used to look for obvious coorelations
+- Scatterplots with trend lines are used to look for obvious correlations
 - Boxplots are used to show the distributions
 - A heatmap was generated to show correlation strength between features
 - Statistical tests were used to confirm correlation between the target and other features